 With the introduction of the Super Sparpreises there are also some changes for the normal economy price.
 From the 1st of August 2018 you can book discounted tickets from €23.90 for 2nd class and from €35.90 for 1st class.
 Savings rates can be refunded for a travel voucher.
 In addition, a cancellation fee of €10 will be charged.

-For travelers who travel more than 100 km with Flexprice or Sparpreis tickets, the City Ticket is included from August.
+For travellers who travel more than 100 km with Flexprice or Sparpreis tickets, the City Ticket is included from August.
 Previously, the City Ticket was only included when booking with a BahnCard.
-The City Ticket allows the use of buses, subways, trams and commuter trains in 126 German cities, if this is the starting point or destination of the train connection.
-However, the use of public transport may be limited to the city center.
+The City Ticket allows the use of buses, subways, trams and commuter trains in 126 German cities—if this is the starting point or destination of the train connection.
+However, the use of public transport may be limited to the city centre.

 Like ICE trains, InterCity (IC) trains also travel long distances throughout Germany.
 While IC trains tend to travel at lower speeds than ICE services, they stop more frequently and reach more train stations in Germany.
 EuroCity (EC) trains are similar to InterCity services; however, they tend to operate on international routes between major European cities like Berlin to Prague.
 These train types are often referred to as Intercity Nights (ICN), EuroNight (EN) and CityNightLink (CNL) trains when offered overnight.

 Shorter distance train routes in Germany usually use Regional Express (RE) and Regional Bahn (RB) trains, while smaller destinations outside of major cities are often connected by Stadt Express (SE) or S-Bahn (suburban train) services.